 The TRUE definition of quality is reduction of variation about the mean.
 As quality experts note, unless you have data, you have no business talking about quality.
-The focus of Panama City Spine is on improving care for back and neck patients.
-Panama City Spine uses written protocols that emphasize a nonsurgical approach first, and surgery is held as the last resort.
+The focus of Northwest Florida Spine is on improving care for back and neck patients.
+Northwest Florida Spine uses written protocols that emphasize a nonsurgical approach first, and surgery is held as the last resort.

-In the coming year, new patients coming into Panama City Spine will complete an intake form that measures their pain level, severity of symptoms and functional status.
+In the coming year, new patients coming into Northwest Florida Spine will complete an intake form that measures their pain level, severity of symptoms and functional status.
 Three months after their first visit, a nurse will call a random sample of these patients and interview them for functional status, current symptoms and patient satisfaction.
 This is the most unbiased, statistically relevant method for outcomes analysis.

 The clinical outcomes will then be analyzed by an outside firm that specializes in tracking spine outcomes, and is involved with other spine centers across the U.S. Quality is a journey, however, rather than a destination, and we are committed to continually improving.